Haselnussbomber/HaselTweaks/README.md

   Triggers when a notification from the game's /alarm feature is printed in chat.
 - Flash on combat
   Triggers when your character is drawn into combat.
 - Flash on synthesis completion
+  Triggers when your character completes Synthesis or Quick Synthesis.

 ### Fix Inventory Open Tab